JuliusTechCo/JuliusGraph/README.md

 ![Sign up before logged in to Google.](assets/signup_2.png)

-Once you requested access, you will be prompted to the following landing page:
+Once you requested access, you will be prompted to the following page:

 ![Welcome page with proceed to Lab.](assets/landingpage.png)